 - Retirement Income During Stock Market Declines – Take for example the infamous “Lost Decade” of the 2000 to 2010 stock market: During 2000-2002 the stock market lost approximately 46% of its value.
 If that was not bad enough in 2008 the stock market loss an additional 38.5%.
 Nearly 85% of market value lost just in those two periods.
 A $1 million dollar portfolio indexed to the market would have been worth about $860,000 by 2010 assuming no withdrawals.
 So take it one step further.
 If you assume annual withdrawals of $50,000 during that same period you would be left with about $270,000.
 What if you had the ability to access a reverse mortgage during stock market declines?
 In this case, utilizing a reverse would have saved a great deal of losses.

 - Line of Credit – Utilizing a reverse mortgage as an emergency fund for unexpected emergencies

 - Estate Planning – If the senior homeowner uses some of the tax-free equity released from a reverse mortgage to purchase additional life insurance for their heirs, the net result would be larger death benefits for the beneficiaries without affecting the current (and many times, limited income stream of the borrower.)
 When the insurance policy pays the benefits to the heirs, they receive tax-free dollars.

+Give us a call or send us an email.
 We will help you fully understand the benefits of Reverse Mortgages.
-They are a great financial planning tool.
-Give us a call now at (804) 282-8820!
+They can be a great financial planning tool.
+Contact us via email or give us a call now at (804) 282-8820!